GregDeakin/rootstock_rna_move/README.md

 ```

 ###phasing with Beagle

+Update this - beagle doesn't phase these genomes correctly.
 The parents of Gala are not necessary therefore a beagle ped file of:
 gala 1 0 0
 is appropriate